fstarnaud/ozp-documentation-wiki/Iteration-30.md

 * ~~Update Profile Modal to use new backend [#19](https://github.com/ozone-development/ozp-backend/issues/19), [#20](https://github.com/ozone-development/ozp-backend/issues/20)~~

 ### HUD
 * Work on 'share a folder' functionality where HUD can open a folder of apps in a new dashboard in webtop
+  * ~~Create custom URL in hud with the folder name, and UUID/ID's of widgets to launch in HUD~~
+  * Implement way for user to share URL with other users

 ### Webtop
 * Improve accessibility